Supply Chain Finance

 6. Unleashing the potential through governance and compliance

 Start-ups, researchers or academia will now have access to an anonymised pool of non-personal India datasets through National Data Governance Policy, helping better solutioning and decision making for kinds of organizations.
 Also, with Digilocker and Aadhaar as one-stop KYC maintenance system and PAN becoming a single identifier for all digital systems, the ease of doing business for MSMEs increases by leaps and bounds.
-It will be further easy for FinTechs like Vayana can play up on the drop & go functionality of supply chain finance platform, where the time to onboard, review, underwrite and remit the funds will be further shortened, adding better user experience for lender, anchors and borrowers.
+It will be further easy for FinTechs like Vayana can play up on the drop & go functionality of supply chain finance platform, where the time to onboard, review, underwrite and remit the funds will be further shortened, adding better user experience for all players up to the last mile.

 7. Reaching the last mile in a meaningful way